 Click on the picture below if you are willing to read more about this beautiful city

-The most famous eating souvenirs of Isfahan are GAZ, JOZ and POULAKI but there are also other tasty souvenirs waiting to be eaten in this city too, such as BERESHTOOK, SOHAN and special ISFAHANI COOKIES.
+The most famous eating souvenirs of Isfahan are GAZ, JOZ and POULAKI; but there are also other tasty souvenirs waiting to be eaten in this city too!
+Amazing foods such as BERESHTOOK, SOHAN and special ISFAHANI COOKIES.

 Gaz is the most famous souvenirs of Isfahan, the souvenir goes back to 450 years ago to the Safavid dynasty.
-At that time, Gaz was a special edible which was only eaten in the royal court or sent as a gift to other lands.
-This delicious souvenir is produced from the root of Angabin tree, which grows in an area called Khansar.
+At that time, Gaz was a special edible which only royals ate it in the royal court; or, they sent as a gift to other lands.
+People produce this delicious souvenir from the root of Angabin tree, which grows in an area called Khansar.

 Gaz is served in different shapes and flavors.
 You can find it in flavors of chocolate or flour and in the shape of a coin, screw finger or in the shape of square.

 This local sweet is one of the most expensive souvenirs in Isfahan.
 To make it, they use a local fruit called algae, which is actually a type of peach.
-First, the skin of this fruit is peeled and instead of kernels, the walnut kernels with sugar is poured, and finally they are dried.
-In other cities, in addition to this local peach, other fruits such as plums, figs, pears and etc. are used.
+First, you have to peel the skin of the fruit.
+Then instead of kernels, you pour the walnut kernels with sugar; and finally they are dried.
+In other cities, in addition to this local peach, people use other fruits such as plums, figs, pears and etc.

-Bereshtook is one of the traditional Iranian sweets that is prepared in different cities of the country.
+Bereshtook is one of the traditional Iranian sweets.
+And it is prepared in different cities of the country.
 Depending on the type of flour used in it’s preparation, it is produced and sold with cardamom and powdered sugar of wheat bran and peas.
-The bereshtook is cut into lozenges and then packaged.
+They cut bereshtook into lozenges and then pack it.

 Honey, butter, sugar, sliced almonds and pistachios, water, rose and saffron are the raw materials for preparing a delicious and different sweet that you can prepare in Isfahan.
-These sweets are marketed in different ways.
-Some of them are cut into sheets and others are cut in different shapes.
+Prosucers market Sohan in different ways.
+Some of them cut it into sheets and others cut them in other different shapes.

 Isfahan is the center of Iranian handicrafts.
 The city’s handicrafts goes back to a long time ago in Iran’s history, the souvenirs you can find in Isfahan are very famous not only in Iran but all over the world.
 You can buy the best artworks of Iranian artists from Naghsh-e Jahan Square and the old bazaar of Isfahan.

 You can find this souvenir, in Isfahan and also in Shiraz but it originally comes from the city of Abadeh, in Isfahan province.
-Inaly dates back to the Safavid period and is used in the wood industry.
-In this artwork, small pieces from wood, similar to triangles, are used to create various geometric shapes.
-In making this souvenir, various materials such as metal, silver, camel bone, jujube and ebony wood are used.
+Inaly dates back to the Safavid period and they use it in the wood industry.
+In this artwork, the artist will use small pieces from wood, similar to triangles, to create various geometric shapes.
+In making this souvenir, they use various materials such as metal, silver, camel bone, jujube and ebony wood .

 Isfahan is the birthplace of the beautiful art of enameling.
 Nowadays, this art has become one of the most important handicrafts in Isfahan and it’s so flourishing.
 Domestic and foreign tourists buy this beautiful piece of art as a gift or something to remember beautiful Isfahan.
 Enameling is the art of decorating generally metal objects with colored materials.
-Of course, in addition to all kinds of metal utensils made of gold, silver, brass, copper and bronze, enamel is also used to decorate all kinds of pottery and porcelain.
+Of course, in addition to all kinds of metal utensils made of gold, silver, brass, copper and bronze, artists also use minakari to decorate all kinds of pottery and porcelain too.

 Ghalamzani is one of the most beautiful and valuable handicrafts of Isfahan.
-Traditional patterns, birds, animals and sometimes a part of a famous artwork or historical places are engraved on materials such as gold and silver.
+Artists engrae traditional patterns, birds, animals and sometimes a part of a famous artwork or historical places on materials such as gold and silver.

 The master should be skillful and have a good imagination to create a nice artwork with this method.

-the drawing process begins with a solution of resin and chalk then the pattern is applied with a special tool, called Sonbe pen, which is used to perform the elementary sketch.
-Then the pre-applied solution will be washed off and the surface will be rubbed with coal and polished.
+the drawing process begins with a solution of resin and chalk; then the pattern is applied with a special tool, called Sonbe pen, which is used to perform the elementary sketch.
+Then they’ll wash off the pre-applied solution.
+And after that, the surface will be rubbed with coal and polished.
 After polishing, the picture is going to be glittering.